 Is there a young British band with less riding on their shoulders than Marmozets?
 Sure, Royal Blood might’ve got a number 1 album in 2014, but the amount of reputations lying on the line where Marmozets are concerned is almost as long.

-Marmozets are an English rock band from Bingley, West Yorkshire.
+Marmozets is an English rock band from Bingley, West Yorkshire.
 Formed in 2007, the band consists of Rebecca 'Becca' Macintyre (vocals), Jack Bottomley (guitar), Sam Macintyre (guitar/vocals) Will Bottomley (bass/vocals) and Josh Macintyre (drums).

 They released their first EP, Passive Aggressive in 2011 and followed that with Vexted in 2012.
 Marmozets signed to Roadrunner Records in October 2013 and released the singles Born Young and Free and Move, Shake, Hide that same year.
 Read more on Last.fm